cwrc/CWRC-WriterBase/README.md

 Options that can be set on the configuration object:

-##### Required
+##### Required Options

 * `config.cwrcRootUrl`: String.
 An absolute URL that should point to the root of the CWRC-Writer directory. <b>Required</b>.
-* `config.storageDialogs` = Object.
+* `config.storageDialogs`: Object.
 Object.
-Storage dialogs, e.g., [cwrc-gi-dialogs](https://github.com/jchartrand/cwrc-git-dialogs)
+Storage dialogs, see [cwrc-gi-dialogs](https://github.com/jchartrand/cwrc-git-dialogs) for example and API definition.
-* `config.layout` = Object.
-Layout object as described above [Layout](#layout), e.g. [layout-cofing.js]([https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/layout-config.js])
+* `config.layout`: Object.
+Layout object as described above [Layout](#layout), see [layout-cofing.js]([https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/layout-config.js]) for example.
-* `config.entityLookupDialogs` = Object.
-Entity lookup, e.g., [cwrc-public-entity-dialogs](https://github.com/jchartrand/CWRC-PublicEntityDialogs)
+* `config.entityLookupDialogs`: Object.
+Entity lookup, see [cwrc-public-entity-dialogs](https://github.com/jchartrand/CWRC-PublicEntityDialogs) for example and API definition.

-##### Optional
+##### Optional Options (haha)

 * `config.mode`: String.
-The mode to start the CWRC-Writer in.
-Can be either `xml` or `xmlrdf`.
+The mode in which to start the CWRC-Writer.  `xml` or `xmlrdf`.
 * `config.allowOverlap`: Boolean.
 Should overlapping entities be allowed initially?.
 * `config.schemas`: Object.
 A map of schema objects that can be used in the CWRC-Writer.
 Each entry should contain the following:
   * `name`: String.
 The schema title.
   * `url`: String.
-A url that links to the actual schema (RELAX NG) file.
+A url that links to the schema (RELAX NG) file.
   * `cssUrl`: String.
 A url that links to the CSS associated with this schema.
   * `schemaMappingsId`: String.
-The directory name associated with this schema.
-This is used to load appropriate mapping and dialogs files from the schema directory: https://github.com/cwrc/CWRC-Writer/tree/development/src/js/schema
+The directory name in the schema directory: https://github.com/cwrc/CWRC-Writer/tree/development/src/js/schema from which to load mapping and dialogs files for the schema.
 * `config.cwrcDialogs`: Object.
-Contains various urls for use by the [CWRC-Dialogs](https://github.com/cwrc/CWRC-Dialogs).
+Lists urls for use by the [CWRC-Dialogs](https://github.com/cwrc/CWRC-Dialogs).
 * `config.buttons1`, `config.buttons2`, `config.buttons3`: String.
-A comma separated list of plugins that will be set in the toolbars in the CWRC-Writer.
-Some possible values are: `addperson, addplace, adddate, addorg, addcitation, addnote, addtitle, addcorrection, addkeyword, addlink, editTag, removeTag, addtriple, viewsource, editsource, validate, savebutton, loadbutton`.
+A comma separated list of plugins to set in the CWRC-Writer toolbars.
+Possible values: `addperson, addplace, adddate, addorg, addcitation, addnote, addtitle, addcorrection, addkeyword, addlink, editTag, removeTag, addtriple, viewsource, editsource, validate, savebutton, loadbutton`.

 #### Configuration within documents

-Configuration information can be included in the documents themselves:
+Configuration information can be included in the documents themselves, to override project settings:

-XML/RDF mode.
+`XML/RDF mode`

 You can set the mode for the given document with a cw:mode setting in the RDF: